 I represent the First Worcester Senate District; which includes the towns of: Boylston, parts of Clinton, Holden, parts of Northborough, Princeton, West Boylston, and most of Worcester.
 I serve as Chair of the Committee on Steering and Policy and Vice Chair on Higher Education in addition to Co-Chairing several caucuses; including the Legislature’s Prevention for Health Caucus and Oral Health Caucus.
 During this current legislative session, I filed a bill establishing mid-level dental practitioners, similar to physician assistants in the medical field, while working in collaboration with a licensed dentist.
 Access to dental care would be expanded for the underserved; especially children, seniors, individuals with special needs, low-income families, and rural residents in Massachusetts.

 I represent the 8th Norfolk District; which includes the town of Sharon and parts of Stoughton, Walpole and Mansfield.
 I am a member of the Speaker DeLeo’s Leadership team, serving as Floor Leader of the Fourth Division.
-In addition, I serve as a member of the Rules Committee.
+In addition, I serve as a member of the Rules Committee and the Personnel and Administration Committee.
 This year marks my 28th year serving in the MA legislature and during this time, we have championed many issues to help make the state more responsive to the needs of our constituents.
 Great changes in areas of mental health, education and developmental disabilities have offered hope to individuals and families who struggle daily to improve their lives.

 I’m the Senate President and my Senate District (Second Middlesex and Norfolk) represent seven MetroWest towns.
 I have fought constantly for tools, support and services for individuals with developmental disabilities and their families.
 I have a background in social work and labor law, and I also have a deeply personal awareness of the need for these resources for our loved ones.
 This year, we passed several important new laws to help people with disabilities.
 The legislature, the Arc and other groups in Massachusetts are doing critical work to make sure everyone has access to the resources and opportunities they need to overcome challenges, realize their abilities and thrive in their communities.
 As we begin a new legislative session in January, I look forward to continuing the work to improve the lives of all residents across the Commonwealth.